 |

-War II-era barracks on 10th Street.
-This was fine with me because the Mopic Camera Section was located across the parking
+old World War II-era barracks on 10th Street.
+This was fine with me because the Mopic Camera Section was located across the

-lot from my building.
-When work at the lab was slow, we'd be allowed to leave early and I would haunt Doc Photo
+parking lot from my building.
+When work at the lab was slow, we'd be allowed to leave early and I would haunt Doc

-whenever I could.
-The guys who worked there didn't seem to mind but slightly resented my being allowed off while they had
+Photo whenever I could.
+The guys who worked there didn't seem to mind but slightly resented my being allowed off while they

-to remain at the section all day.
-Most of them were in their final year of service and preparing demo reels in the hopes of
+had to remain at the section all day.
+Most of them were in their final year of service and preparing demo reels in the hopes

 a Security Police training film.
 I played the annoying roommate who gets attacked by his partner and saved by the SPs.

-sound was brought up.
+in 16mm sound was brought up.
 I first talked it over with a still photographer friend named Jim Ereaux.
-He was very adept at model
+He was very adept

-building and constructed the circular bridge set.
-Jim made it in two separate halves to allow the camera to get into it easily.
+at model building and constructed the circular bridge set.
+Jim made it in two separate halves to allow the camera to get into

 |